 Madeinca.ca is supported by our Canadian readers.
 This means we may earn a commission through products purchased using links on this page.
 Read more

-Air purifiers in Canada have seen a massive spike in popularity following the COVID-19 pandemic, which highlighted the importance of health and keeping a clean space.
+Air purifiers in Canada have seen a massive spike in popularity following the COVID-19 pandemic, which highlighted the importance of keeping a clean space.
 However, it isn’t enough to wash your hands and take your vitamins.
 This cleanliness should also extend to the air you breathe.

 Studies have shown that you can obtain massive benefits by ensuring that the air in your space, whether it’s an apartment, home, or office, is as pure as can be.
 Studies have also shown that the opposite is true, unclean air can have negative effects not only on health but on overall productivity and mental abilities.
 These problems and benefits can all be taken care of with one item: an air purifier.